 Fictional and Factual Texts

-The codified language of film was largely developed in the area of fictional filmmaking and then applied to non-fiction films in Britain by the Documentary Movement during the 1920s.
-This development happened most rapidly between the years of 1895 to 1930.
-Changes and refinements continue to be made to the present day as new types and genres of screen media are introduced and developed (e.g. new TV programme genres, computer games, interactive screen narratives and 3D film).Sir Harry Lauder visits Regent Picture House
+The language of film was largely developed rapidly between the years of 1895 to 1930.
+Changes and refinements continue to be made to the present day as new types and genres of screen media are introduced and developed (e.g. new TV programme genres, computer games, interactive screen narratives and virtual reality).Sir Harry Lauder visits Regent Picture House

 - George Méliès “The Brahmin and the Butterfly” (1901) which can be found in this collection amongst Early Trick Films,